WHAT IS THE ALUMNI CAREER NETWORK AND HOW DOES IT WORK?

 TIPS ON HOW TO PREPARE FOR YOUR FIRST “MEETING”

 Conduct research on the industry BEFORE making contact with a mentor.
 Your on-line discussion with the mentor will be more productive if you have a basic understanding of the industry.
-There are many resources available to learn about various fields including guides located in CareerTrax, books in the Career Services library, and websites listed on the Career Services’ page under Occupational Information.
+There are many resources available to learn about various fields including guides located in CareerTrax, books in the The Career Center library, and websites listed on the The Career Center’ page under Occupational Information.

 THINK ABOUT WHY YOU ARE CONTACTING A MENTOR